 At present, over 25% of ETH’s total supply is being staked to secure the network.
 While impressive, this is a far lower figure than other proof of stake networks.
 Competing chains generally see more than 40% of native digital assets staked.

-As adoption increases and the network expands, it’s likely that the amount of ethereum staked will increase considerably.
+As adoption increases and the network expands, it’s likely that the amount of ETH staked will increase considerably.
 This is important as a higher percentage of staked ETH translates to more robust network security.

 While the network benefits from increased staking, this invariably reduces yield for stakers.
 As more ETH is staked, the same pool of rewards is split between more users.

 Fortunately, a number of innovative platforms have emerged to generate higher staking rewards for users.
 Origin Ether (OETH) has disrupted ETH staking with a groundbreaking offering.
-Users can mint OETH by depositing ETH or wrapped ETH, enabling them to earn yield higher than what's offered from liquid staking alone.
+Users can mint OETH by depositing ETH or wrapped ETH, enabling them to earn higher yield than what's offered from liquid staking alone.

 OETH maintains a peg to ETH, meaning that stakers can use it freely in DeFi.
 At the same time, deposited collateral is deployed to Ethereum's beacon chain, as well as in liquidity provision strategies via its AMO.
 This yield is automatically distributed to holders’ wallets.